 One 1-gallon jar or air-tight non-reactive container.

-If you're using the cabbage, start with it first since the cabbage takes longer to be salted.
-Cut each leaf of the cabbage into 2-inch long and 1/2 - 1-inch pieces.
+If you’re using cabbage, start with it first because the cabbage takes longer to be salted.
+Cut each leaf of the cabbage into 2-inch long and 1/2 – 1-inch pieces.

 Dissolve the salt in a cup of water and pour over the cabbage.
 Stir to coat the cabbage pieces with the salt water.
-Let sit for a couple of hours, rotating the bottom ones to the top once or twice, until softened.
+Let sit for a couple of hours until softened.
+Rotate the bottom ones to the top once or twice midway through the process.
 Rinse and drain.

-Clean the radishes by scrubbing with a brush and/or scratching off the stubborn impurities with a small knife.
+Clean the radishes by scrubbing with a brush and/or scratching off the impurities with a small knife.
 Peel the skin only if necessary.
-The skin is packed with nutrition.
-Cut each radish crosswise into about 2-inch logs, cut each log lengthwise into 1/2-inch thick pieces and then each piece into 1/2-inch thick sticks, placing in a large bowl.
+The skin is packed with nutrients.
+Cut each radish crosswise into about 2-inch logs.
+Then cut each log into 1/2-inch thick pieces and then each piece into 1/2-inch thick sticks, placing in a large bowl.

 Sprinkle the salt and sugar over the radishes and toss well to coat evenly.
 Let sit for about 30 – 40 minutes until the radish sticks have softened and released some liquid.
 Drain, saving the liquid to add to the brine later.
 Do NOT rinse.

-simmer over low heat, stirring occasionally, until it thickens into a thin paste, and then cool.
+Whisk together the glutinous rice powder and 1 cup of water, and simmer over low heat, stirring occasionally, until the mixture thickens into a thin paste.
+Set aside to cool.

 Place the pear (or apple), garlic, ginger and optional onion in the blender.
 Add 1/2 cup water.
 Puree it as fine as possible.
 Run it through a fine strainer to remove any leftover solids, if desired.

-Make the brine with the reserved liquid from salting the radish and an additional 9 cups of water.
+To make the brine, add 9 cups of water to the reserved liquid from salting the radish.
 Stir in the salt, aromatic vegetable puree, and glutinous rice paste.
 Stir well to dissolve the salt.
-(Start with a smaller amount of salt, stir and taste it before adding more salt.)
+(Start with a smaller amount of salt, taste after stirring before adding more salt.)